Sophistication vs Logical Depth: Definitions and results

+Clearly, sophistication is non-increasing in $c$.
+For $c = |x| + O(1)$, sophistication is bounded by $O(\log |x|)$.
+It might happen that sophistication is finite for negative $c$, however one can show that finite sophistication implies $-c \le O(\log |x|)$.

-Bennett~\cite{ben88} defined the $c$-significant logical depth of an object $x$ as the time required by the machine $U$ to generate $x$ with a program $p$ that is $c$-incompressible ({\em i.e.} $C(p) \ge |p|-c$).
-We use a more intuitive version of logical depth (also discussed in~\cite{ben88}), and argue at the end of this section that for our purposes this notion is sufficiently close to Bennett's definition.
-A string's \em logical depth \em at significance level $c$ is
+Bennett~\cite{ben88} defined the $c$-significant logical depth of an object $x$ as the time required by a prefix-free machine to generate $x$ with a program $p$ that is $c$-incompressible ({\em i.e.} $K(p) \ge |p|-c$, where $K$ stands for the complexity on a universal prefix-free machine).
+Our results are related to a more intuitive version of logical depth (also discussed in~\cite{ben88}).
+In Appendix~\ref{sec:bbdepthInvariant}, we explain why this notion is sufficiently close to Bennett's definition.
+Let $\halttime(p)$ be the number of computation steps made by $U$ on input $x$ to reach a halting state.